Yeah Samake: Ambassador of the Republic of Mali

-On 7 May 2015 Mali President Ibrahim Boubacar Keïta appointed Samaké to be the second Ambassador of the Republic of Mali overseeing diplomatic relations with 10 countries: India, Nepal, Bangladesh, Bhutan, Indonesia, Sri Lanka, Thailand, Malaysia, Singapore and Brunei Darussalam.
+On 7 May 2015 Mali President Ibrahim Boubacar Keïta appointed Samaké to be the second Ambassador and plenipotentiary of the Republic of Mali overseeing diplomatic relations with 10 countries: India, Nepal, Bangladesh, Bhutan, Indonesia, Sri Lanka, Thailand, Malaysia, Singapore and Brunei Darussalam.

 During his tenure as Ambassador, Samaké presented his credentials to the Heads of 8 of the countries he oversaw.
-He focused his diplomatic efforts in the field of culture, cotton, agriculture, education and solar energy.
+He focused his diplomatic efforts in the field of culture, cotton, agriculture, education, human development, women & child healthcare and solar energy.

 During his tenure, Samaké also focused his efforts on agriculture and increasing cotton processing and export ties with different Indian businesses.
 Additionally, Samaké worked closely with universities in India and Bangladesh to create scholarship opportunities for Malian students to come study.

 Solar also being a key topic, a partnership was forged with the Barefoot College and India's ITEC scholarship program to bring and train five rural Malian women in the field of solar power.

 On 22 January 2018 Samaké announced that he would run for the Presidency of Mali in the 29 July 2018 elections.
 He left his post in India and returned to Mali.